PlexiShard/Need-Moar-Materials/README.md

 This Minecraft mod is made for Minecraft Forge, which you can download at [this link](http://files.minecraftforge.net/).
 You have to get the 1.7.2 download of the Forge.

 **It is very important that you get the 1.7.2 version of Forge!
-This version is the only version we have tested so far, but once 1.8 comes out, we will be immediatly updating to that version.**
+This version is the only version we have tested so far, but once 1.8 comes out, we will be immediatly updating to that version.
+Please stop emailing us about updating our mod, we are not going to do it yet.**

 Also, go to the "[Releases](https://github.com/PlexiShard/Xtra-materials-mod/releases)" in GitHub, and download the version of the mod you want.